atharaq/atharaq.github.io/haskell/lesson0.md

 This is harder to parse.
 First, it introduces a **type variable** $a$ and states that $a$ has the Num **typeclass**.
 That is, "Num a" puts a **class constraint** on the type variable $a$.
 We read the above line as: "The function takes in a parameter of one type and returns a value of the same type.
 That type must be a member of the Num class."

 We will say more about type variables and classes later.
+Two quick notes:

-Type classes are kind of like interfaces in Java.
-If you know about generics in Java, type variables are kind of like generics.
+1. Type classes are kind of like *interfaces* in Java.
+2. Type variables are kind of like *generics* in Java (if you don't know what generics are, think about the type in angled brackets in `ArrayList<Integer>`).

 # Readings